cognitedata/cognite-sdk-python/docs/source/quickstart.rst

 Quickstart
 ==========

+There are multiple ways that a CogniteClient can be configured to authenticate with Cognite Data Fusion (CDF).
+For the purpose of this quickstart we'll demonstrate the most common/recommended patterns.
+More details and usage examples can be found in each respective
+section: :ref:`CogniteClient <class_client_CogniteClient>`, :ref:`ClientConfig <class_client_ClientConfig>`,
+:ref:`GlobalConfig <class_client_GlobalConfig>`, and :ref:`credential_providers:Credential Providers`.

 Instantiate a new client from a configuration file
 --------------------------------------------------
-Use this code to instantiate a client in order to execute API calls to Cognite Data Fusion (CDF) using a configuration file.
+Use this code to instantiate a client using a configuration file in order to execute API calls to Cognite Data Fusion (CDF).

 .. note::
-    How you read in the configuration file is up to you as the :ref:`CogniteClient <class_client_CogniteClient>` load method only accepts a dictionary or a YAML/JSON string.
+    How you read in the configuration file is up to you as the :ref:`CogniteClient <class_client_CogniteClient>` load method accepts both a dictionary and a YAML/JSON string.
 So for the purposes of this example, we will use the yaml library to read in a yaml file and substitute environment variables in the file string to ensure that sensitive information is not stored in the file.

 See :ref:`CogniteClient <class_client_CogniteClient>`, :ref:`ClientConfig <class_client_ClientConfig>`,